Gellybean/Mathfinder-Bot/char-update.md

 ![tp](https://user-images.githubusercontent.com/10622391/192145947-61a74f62-fdb7-4182-be80-499e20d80f5b.jpg)

- *NOTE* — When typing in these fields, some symbols may look incorrect.
+ *NOTE* — When typing in these fields, some letters may look incorrect.
 This is just a visual bug.

  - —`HeroLabs` HeroLabs XML export.